JoeHogan/angular-risk-matrix/README.md

 ###### template

 You can optionally define your own template string which will be compiled.
-The template controlls the format of the html when the risk is hovered over.
+The template controlls the format of the html of the risk item displayed on the risk matrix.

 Use 'item' to refer to the current risk item: